Generational Inheritance Tax

 ..and so on

 Not many of us are happy to pay this 40% inheritance tax but think as it’s a one-off, it’s just one of those things that we have to put up with.
 However, the scenario of your children and your grandchildren possibly ending up paying 40% tax on the same assets that you did – it just doesn’t seem right.

 If you don’t like the idea of this, a simple trust in your current Will could mean that the taxman will only get one bite of your children’s inheritance and protect your assets for future generations.

 What does Generational Inheritance Tax look like in actual money terms?

-As an example, if you are above the inheritance tax threshold and inherit £500k from your parents when you die – 40% or £200k will be lost on your death.
+As an example, if you are above the inheritance tax threshold and inherit £500k from your parents and then when you die – 40% or £200k will be lost again to the taxman.
 If your parents had put it into a trust and not left it directly to you, it would be outside your estate and not subject to further tax.

 Contact us today to understand how we can help protect you against unnecessary Inheritance Tax.